Influential former Leeds United captain signs new contract at Middlesbrough FC

 The 30-year-old joined Boro last summer, but never kicked a competitive ball in anger after suffering a knee injury in pre-season.

-Boro are closing in on a move for Northampton Town keeper Liam Roberts.
+Boro have completed a move for Northampton Town keeper Liam Roberts, 27, who has signed a two-year deal

 The Teessiders have already allowed Joe Lumley to join Reading on loan for the 2022-23 season, with Luke Daniels also expected to move on with their goalkeeping options to be radically altered.